Lithiksena/learning-c-/README.md

-Indentation: As you can see the cout and the return statement have been indented or moved to the right side.
+<h1>Indentation</h1>  As you can see the cout and the return statement have been indented or moved to the right side.

 This is done to make the code more readable.
 In a program as Hello World,